Watch Out for Trouble Breathing and Other Signs of Lung Disease

 One often overlooked sign of lung cancer is back pain.
 While it can be difficult to differentiate from a muscle strain, this type of back pain develops gradually and you can’t pinpoint a cause.

 Most people who develop lung cancer are, or were, smokers.
-If you’re a heavy smoker, or if you quit within the last 15 years, you may be eligible to have a lung screening.
+If you meet the criteria, you may be eligible to have a lung cancer screening.
 The painless, low-dose CT scan is the only way to detect lung tumors or nodules at an early and more treatable stage.
 So if you think you are at risk for lung cancer, talk to you doctor about the screening.

 To prevent respiratory disease, I recommend the following: